00sos00/oose/functional-req.md

 	<tr>
 		<td>Description</td>
 		<td>
-		In this function, any user with an account is allowed to login into the system using a username and a password
+		In this function, any user with an account is allowed to login into the system using a username and a password</td>
 	</tr>
 	<tr>
 		<td>Critically</td>